 For most healthy adults, the recommended daily allowance of beta-carotone (in the form of vitamin A) is 3,000 IU for males and 2,130 IU for females.
 Some of its highest food sources include carrots, spinach, kale, and cantaloupe.
-Some people take is as an anti-cancer antioxidant, but the supplements can actually increase risk of lung cancer in smokers (learn how to notice symptoms of lung cancer) and hasn’t been shown to prevent any other form of cancer.
+Some people take is as an anti-cancer antioxidant, but the supplements can actually increase risk of lung cancer in smokers and hasn’t been shown to prevent any other form of cancer.

 Aim to get 400 micrograms of folic acid, found in fortified bread and breakfast cereal, legumes, and asparagus, every day.
 Because it’s been shown to reduce the risk of neural tube defects in newborns, some women take it while pregnant.
 But some doctors warn supplementation of food with folic acid could be fueling rising rates of colon cancer.

 Aim to get 55 micrograms of selenium from natural sources, like Brazil nuts, tuna, and beef.
 Some people take selenium to prevent cancer, especially prostate cancer.
 But those good intentions could actually be working against you—one major study found that taking selenium could actually increase risk of high-grade prostate cancer in men who were already high in the mineral.
 Selenium could also be one of the worst supplements for diabetes.
-Another 2007 study found a 50% increased risk of type 2 diabetes in people who took 200 micrograms a day.
-Bottom line: Don't take it.
+Another 2007 study found a 50 percent increased risk of type 2 diabetes in people who took 200 micrograms a day.

 Adults between 19 and 50 should aim to get 1.4 milligrams of vitamin B6 from baked potatoes, bananas, and chickpeas daily.
 After age 50, men should aim for 1.5 milligrams, while females should get 1.5 milligrams.
 Some use it to prevent mental decline and lower levels of homocysteine (an amino acid associated with heart disease), but the studies are mixed.
 Two studies failed to show cognitive benefits, and while B6 does reduce homocysteine, it’s not clear whether this prevents heart attacks.

 Vitamin B12-rich foods include fish and shellfish, lean beef, and fortified breakfast cereal; it’s a vitamin vegetarians and vegans tend to be low in.
 Aim to get 2.4 micrograms from those sources every day.
 Vitamin B12 deficiency, which can cause anemia and dementia, is a problem for some seniors, so supplements can help.
 However, high doses of B12 have not been proven to prevent cognitive loss, and they don’t boost energy.

 Vitamin C can be found in citrus fruits, melons, and tomatoes; adult males should get 90 milligrams a day, while women should aim for 75 milligrams.
 Some people take it to protect against the common cold, but a review of 30 clinical trials found no evidence that vitamin C prevents colds.
 There are some exceptions though: It may reduce the risk in people who live in cold climates or experience extreme physical stress, such as running marathons.
 Smokers may need extra vitamin C. Studies haven’t backed up claims that high doses of vitamin C can fight cancer and heart disease.

 Vitamin E—found in vegetable oil, nuts, and leafy green vegetables—has been thought to prevent heart disease, cancer, and Alzheimer’s disease.
 Try to get 15 milligrams a day from food.
 Not only have studies failed to show that vitamin E supplements prevent heart attacks or cancer, but high doses may increase the risk of strokes.
 One study found that vitamin E from food—but not supplements—helps prevent Alzheimer’s disease.
-Bottom line: Don't take it.

 The daily recommended allowance for zinc—found in oysters, lean beef, and breakfast cereal—is 11 milligrams for males and 8 milligrams for females.
 There are claims that the mineral can prevent and treat symptoms of the common cold, but the evidence doesn’t hold up.
 A few studies suggest that cold symptoms are less severe and resolve sooner in zinc users, but others show no benefit.
 Plus, high doses can actually weaken the immune system.